steve-crouch/COMP3207-python-basics/03-loops.md

 > C).
 The former type were scripting languages, and the latter were programming
 > languages.
 But more recently, the lines are beginning to blur.
 >
 > Python can be both!
-You can compile Python, but you don't need to.
+You can compile Python explicitly, but you don't need to -
+> Python implicitly does that for us in the background at runtime.
 > In addition, Python can fulfil the role of a scripting language in similar
 > ways to Bash, including that it's source code can be run on a multitude
 > of supporting platforms without needing to be explicitly compiled.
 But it
 > can also go much further, and it's designed so you can pretty much write
 > anything with it.
 >
-> For that reason, it's considered a programming language, but to add to the
+> For that reason, it's considered a programming language, but because it presents
+> many of the features and benefits of an interpreted language - and just to add to the
-> confusion, we refer to Python programs generally as scripts!
+> confusion - we refer to Python programs generally as scripts!

 ### Our first Python script!